ErikFantomex/ErikFantomex/README.md

 </p>

-<p >I am a Computer Scientist who graduated from the University of Sonora, Mexico.
-I'm passionate about Web Application development and Software Engineering, and I am always looking for new opportunities to learn and grow as a programmer.
+<p >I am a Computer Scientist who graduated from the University of Sonora, Mexico. looking forward to new opportunities.
 </p>